mj0213/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
-GIT tracks changes git 管理的是修改，而不是文件
+GIT tracks changes git
-然后再修改

-第一次修改，提交到暂缓区，最后同步到版本库
+WOSHIMAJIAN